Azure/Industrial-IoT/docs/deploy/howto-run-microservices-locally.md

-# Run the Azure Industrial IoT Microservices locally
+# Run / Debug Azure Industrial IoT locally

 [Home](readme.md)

 The Industrial IoT Microservices contained in this repository provide a REST like API exposing the Industrial IoT Platform capabilities.
-This article explains how to build and run these services on your local machine.
+This article explains how to build, run and debug these services on your local machine.

 ## Prerequisites